vsariola/sointu/README.md

     detuned and added up to together.
 Great for trance leads (supersaw).
 Unison of up to 4, or 8 if you make stereo unison oscillator and add up both left and right channels.
 See [this example](tests/test_oscillat_unison.asm).
+  - **Supports 32 and 64 bit builds**.
+The 64-bit version is done with minimal changes to get it work, mainly for the future prospect of running the MIDI instrument in 64-bit mode.
+All the tests are passing so it seems to work.

 Future goals
 ------------